 [13] The Complainant argued that only one of the Respondent's sales comparables was in fact comparable, and that was comparable #1, which was common to both parties, and which supported the requested assessment reduction.
-The 2^{nd} comparable was not in a comparable location they argued, and in support they provided land sales in the area of the second comparable which showed sales prices far higher than the other comparables and the subject (Ex.
-C2-1, pg.
+The second comparable was not in a comparable location because of its distance from the subject, they argued, and in support they provided land sales in the area of the second comparable which showed sales prices far higher than the other comparables and the subject (Ex.
+C2-2, pg.
 7).

-[14] They argued that the third sale was not comparable because it was almost $1/3^{rd}$ the size, and that economies of scale would require significant adjustments (which were not provided) in order to make the properties comparable.
+[14] They also argued that the third sale was not comparable because it was almost $1/3^{rd}$ the size, and that economies of scale would require significant adjustments (which were not provided) in order to make the properties comparable.

-[15] Accordingly, they concluded by reiterating their request that the assessment be reduced to \$833,500.
+[15] Accordingly, they concluded by reiterating their request that the assessment be reduced to \$892,000.